 Accessing HYP Services

 Until further notice, we will be carrying out telephone consultations leading to face to face appointment where required.
 If clients arrive at a clinic without an appointment we may be unable to see them and our staff will arrange an alternative time for them to return.

 Please do not visit our services if you have tested positive or are experiencing symptoms of COVID-19.
 During this time, we will be offering phone consultations where possible.

-Due to building regulations, drop ins on Mondays and Thursdays at Cambridge House will not be running, but we can arrange to see you by appointment only.
+Drop ins on Mondays and Thursdays at Cambridge House will not be running, but we can arrange to see you by appointment only.
 Our current appointment days are Tuesdays and Thursdays.

 For any urgent enquiries please call:

 Jack Kirby-Lowe, Service Manager: 07920465048

 Services within schools may be affected, however our teams will be contactable by telephone and email.
 We are still accepting referrals as usual.

 LOOKING AFTER YOUR SEXUAL HEALTH WHEN SERVICES ARE LIMITED

 To keep yourself safe we recommend:

 Check out the sections on our website for information and guidance on sexual health, relationships, substance use, wellbeing and more.

 If you need emergency contraception, you should not delay as it is only effective for a short period of time after unprotected sex.
 The method of emergency contraception you use will depend on how long ago you had unprotected sex.
 More information about the different types of emergency contraception and how they work.

-Emergency contraception is available from HYP services (please call for an appointment), other sexual health services and pharmacies and is often free for under 25s.
+Emergency contraception is available from HYP services for free (please call for an appointment), other sexual health services and pharmacies (usually free for under 25s).

 If you don’t have any symptoms or mild symptoms, have had unprotected sex and want an STI test, you can order one online for free from SHL (Sexual Health London) and have it sent to you to complete and return.

 If you are experiencing symptoms of an STI, it is important that you see a healthcare professional for diagnosis and treatment.
 This could be an HYP service (please call for an appointment), another sexual health service or a GP.